ngc6720/rag-audio/README.md

 cd rag-audio
 ```

-This app uses Mistral AI, you will need an API key to use it.
+The project uses Mistral AI, you will need an API key to start the app.
 To create a key, connect to your Mistral account, got to [Mistral's settings - API Keys](https://admin.mistral.ai/organization/api-keys) and click on "Create new key".
 It is recommended to select an expiration date for the key.

 Create a folder named "secrets" at the root of the project and, inside, create a "mistral_api_key.txt" file that contains your Mistral public API key.
 This command does it all in one go (replace YOUR_API_KEY with your Mistral key):